Roman military personal equipment

 Roman military personal equipment was produced in large numbers to established patterns, and used in an established manner.
 These standard patterns and uses were called the res militaris or disciplina.
 Its regular practice during the Roman Republic and Roman Empire led to military excellence and victory.
-The equipment gave the Romans a very distinct advantage over their barbarian enemies, especially so in the case of armour.
+The equipment gave the Romans a very distinct advantage over their "barbarian" enemies, especially so in the case of armour.
 This does not mean that every Roman soldier had better equipment than the richer men among his opponents.
-According to Edward Luttwak, Roman equipment was not of a better quality than that used by the majority of Rome's adversaries.
-Other historians and writers have stated that the Roman army's need for large quantities of "mass produced" equipment after the Marian Reforms and subsequent civil wars led to a decline in the quality of Roman equipment compared to the earlier Republican era:
+Roman equipment was not of a better quality than that used by the majority of Rome's adversaries.
+Other historians and writers have stated that the Roman army's need for large quantities of "mass produced" equipment after the so-called "Marian Reforms" and subsequent civil wars led to a decline in the quality of Roman equipment compared to the earlier Republican era:

 Initially, they used weapons based on Greek and Etruscan models.
 On encountering the Celts, they based new varieties on Celtic equipment.
 To defeat the Carthaginians, they constructed an entire fleet de novo based on the Carthaginian model.
 Once a weapon was adopted, it became standard.
 The standard weapons varied somewhat during Rome's long history, but the equipment and its use were never individual.

 Weapons of a Roman legionary

 Pugio

-A pugio is a dagger used by Roman soldiers, likely as a sidearm.
+A pugio is a dagger that was used by Roman soldiers, likely as a sidearm.
 Like other items of legionary equipment, the dagger underwent some changes during the 1st century.
 Generally, it had a large, leaf-shaped blade 18 to 28 cm long and 5 cm or more in width.
 A raised midrib ran the length of each side, either simply standing out from the face or defined by grooves on either side.
 It was changed by making the blade a little thinner, about 3 mm, and the handle was also made out of metal.
 The tang was wide and flat initially, and the grip was riveted through it, as well as through the shoulders of the blade.

 Around 50 AD, a rod tang was introduced, and the hilt was no longer riveted through the shoulders of the blade.
-This in itself caused no great change to the pugio's appearance, but some of these later blades were narrower (under 3.5 cm wide), and had little or no waisting, and had reduced or vestigial midribs.
+This in itself caused no great change to the pugio's appearance, but some of these later blades were narrower (under 3.5 cm wide), had little or no waisting, and had reduced or vestigial midribs.

 Throughout the period, the outline of the hilt remained approximately the same.
 It was made with two layers of horn, wood or bone sandwiching the tang, each overlaid with a thin metal plate.
 Often the hilt was decorated with inlaid silver.
 The hilt was 10–12 cm long overall and the grip was quite narrow; which produced a very secure grip.
 An expansion or lump in the middle of the handle made the user's grip even more secure.